Endres Insurance Agency

 Your hometown source for insurance.

 We’ve been located in Cross Plains, WI since our founding in 1985, and that’s instilled a deep connection to our community within our agency.
 We consider ourselves to be a hometown agency.
-That means we bring the hometown experience that makes you feel like a neighbor to the insurance process.
+We pride ourselves in being able to give you that “hometown feel” but also being able to offer you the customer service you deserve and expect!
 No more generic, one-size-fits-all policies.
 Get personalized insurance designed to meet your needs from an agency that knows you.

 Insurance isn’t all about the coverage you can get, though that’s a big part of it.
 It’s also about the service you receive.
 Even though we’re a hometown agency, we offer the big service you would expect from a larger agency—right down to your claims.
 In fact, we have a dedicated claims specialist just to make sure that process runs smoothly for you.
 You’ll never get an automated voice when you call our agency because speaking to an actual person is part of the hometown feel we aim to bring to our agency.